A tutorial on learning from preferences and choices with Gaussian Processes: Transportation mode preference

 {\rowcolors{2}{gray!25}{white} }

+\begin{remark} A linear utility function is a common assumption for random utility models developed in the field of economics.
+The key difference compared to the model discussed above (based on a linear kernel) is that our model adopts a Bayesian approach for inference, whereas traditional linear random utility models in economics are typically fitted using maximum likelihood estimation.
+For example, in the transportation mode preference problem above, the maximum likelihood estimates of the coefficients $\beta_i$ of the linear utility model in \eqref{eq:linearutil}, as returned by the R package `mlogit', are shown hereafter:

+The relative order of magnitude of the estimated parameters is comparable to the estimated variances in the GP with a linear kernel.
+The coefficient for \textit{freq} is not zero, but the p-value for the Wald-test for $\beta_{freq}$ is 0.23 (above the standard significance threshold of 0.05).
+This implies that we cannot reject the null hypothesis that \textit{freq} has no effect on the utility, and therefore its contribution to the model is not statistically significant.
+A similar conclusion was obtained from the GP model based on the linear kernel.
+Another key difference between the parametric model and the GP-based model with a linear kernel is that the latter computes a posterior distribution directly over the utility function $u({\bf x})$ rather than over the parameters $\beta_i$.
+For a detailed explanation of this distinction, we refer the reader to \citep[Chapter 2]{rasmussen2006gaussian}. \end{remark}

 The advantage of working with GPs is that we can move from linear to nonlinear utility in the covariates by simply changing the kernel.
-For instance, we have considered the Square-Exponential kernel:
+For instance, we have considered the Squared-Exponential kernel:

 and estimated (after standardising the data) its $6$ hyperparameters.